RBrache21/features-project/README.md

 ## Important Notes:
 - To test the infinite scroll feature, select "Most read", hit the enable infinite scroll button and look for a date with enough content (June 21 2024 is an option).
 - The wikipedia api has more languages available but we pick just the four with the most content.
+- For the frontend to work without the backend, go to the services folder and modify index.tsx and wikipediaAPI.ts.
+In both you have options to comment out options with backend or without backend.